Bhavinrathava/Bhavinrathava/README.md

 I'm an **AI / ML Engineer** with a passion for converting models into services.
 I've been into Gaming since early childhood and OpenAI's Five in 2018 is what got me into AI and I've never looked back since.
 I specialize in creating E2E solutions with AI and love all things AI in general.

-While I started my journey with **Deep Learning** and applications of AI in **Signal Processing**, I've built an extensive skillset around **Large Language Models** in the recent years and have helped multiple organizations with their AI Revolution.
-From Building Foundational Data Pipelines to standardize data processing to building End to End AI Solution pipelines that are not only **Fast** and **Resource Efficient**, but also **Modular** and **Extendable** to other Problem set, I've done it all!
+While I started my journey with **Deep Learning** and applications of AI in **Signal Processing**, I've built an extensive skillset around **Natural Language Processing** and **Large Language Models** in the recent years and have helped multiple organizations with their AI Revolution.
+From Building Foundational Data Pipelines to standardize data processing to building End to End AI Solution pipelines that are not only **Fast** and **Resource Efficient**, but also **Modular** and **Extendable** to similar Problem sets, I've done it all!

 </div>